Frequently Asked Questions

 2. How long does the season last for Spaceneedle?

 Practices will start in December and last until the end of May.
-Some teams will practice until June for the AAU Nationals at Disney World in Florida, or if we qualify to go to Junior Olympics (JO's).
+Some teams will practice until June if they get a Bid for Junior Olympics or for the AAU Nationals at Disney World in Florida.
 The boys team will typically go to Junior Olympics in July.

 3. Where and how often are practices held?

 All teams practice at Shoreline Community College.
-Some teams will practice 2 times a week for 2 hours others 2 times a week for 3 hours.
+Some teams will practice 2 times a week for 2 1/2 hours others 2 times a week for 3 hours.
+Players have the opportunity to come on Fridays for Skills practice.

 4. How many players are on a team?